HomeTrue North Blog

 11. Ville-Marie

-The Ville-Marie neighbourhood is located in central Montreal.
+The Ville-Marie neighbourhood is located in at the core of Montreal.
 It is known for its rich history, famous landmarks, and lively arts and culture scene.
+Most visitors to the city spend time in this area, whether they realize it or not.
+It is home to some of Montreal's biggest attractions, such as the Old Port, Notre-Dame Basilica, the Underground City, and Place des Arts.

 View of a quiet street in Montreal and the Leonard Cohen mural on a tall building above houses